zotroneneis/zotroneneis.github.io/_posts/2018-08-17-blog-post-day-25-to-28.md

   - pytest
 ---

 **Topics:** Testing code with pytest
+**Updated** 2020-10-05

 Writing test functions for our code is extremely important.
 Since I have been lazy writing test code myself, I want to spend a little more time on this topic.
 My favorite testing framework is [pytest](https://pytest.org).
 I'm not an expert on testing, so please consider this post an introduction to testing rather than a thorough guide.

 ## Why pytest?

 Using pytest has several advantages.
 First of all, pytest makes testing very easy because its syntax is simple and easy to understand.
 Furthermore, it offers pretty and useful failure information.
 Also, we often need less code with pytest than required to achieve equivalent functionality with frameworks like [unittest](https://docs.python.org/3/library/unittest.html).

-You can install pytest using ```pip install pytest```.
+You can install pytest using `pip install pytest`.

 ## What makes a good test function?

-I have a simple acflynnym that helps me remember how a good test function should look like.
+I have a simple acronym that helps me remember how a good test function should look like.
 I found it in [this stackoverflow post](https://stackoverflow.com/questions/61400/what-makes-a-good-unit-test).
 A good test function should be *A (fast) TRIP*:

 **Automatic**: Test functions should be invoked automatically and we should automatically check the results for pass/fail.